 To introduce our online business to the world, and the world all comes to Vegas.
 We primarily want to promote the online business, but it’s also amazing and beautiful to see the online world physically represented.

-Take me through the entire process of pulling off this pop-up — where’d you start?
-How’d you find the space, the staff, the products and displays, and the advertising and marketing you needed to pull it off?
+- Take me through the entire process of pulling off this pop-up store — where’d you start?

-What are you hoping will be your customers’ reactions to the pop-up?
+- What are you hoping will be your customers’ reactions to the pop-up store?
 What is the metric of success?

 We are focused on customer experience and conversion.
 We want the conversation between our guests and The RealReal to be educational and meaningful.